ARM-software/Tool-Solutions/fast-models-examples/systemc-peripheral/README.md

 ## Conclusion

 This example shows how a Fast Model system can be extended using SystemC modeling.
-It is suitable for software development of all types and good for users who want to add their own SystemC TLM-2.0 models to existing Arm IP models such as the Cortex-A53.
+It is suitable for software development of all types and good for users who want to add their own SystemC TLM-2.0 models to existing Arm IP models such as the Cortex-A53 or Cortex-M4.
 Any third-party IP models which are available can be added in the same way.
 The simulation executable can be provided to software engineers for easy to use software development.